pymover/pymover-script/README.md

 # pymover-script

 ## What is pymover?
 Pymover is a Python-based file management tool that monitors a specific directory for new files, moves them to a destination folder, and sends updates via a Discord webhook.
-It also includes real-time logging of file operations to keep you informed about the status of each action.
+It also logs file operations in real time to keep you informed about the status of each action.

 # Features